kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Killing Debug Containers

-Debug containers will not be killed automatically until the pod (specifically, the pod sandbox) is destroyed.
+Debug containers will not be killed automatically unless the pod (specifically, the pod sandbox) is destroyed.
 Debug Containers will stop when their command exits, such as exiting a shell.
 Unlike `kubectl exec`, processes in Debug Containers will not receive an EOF if their connection is interrupted.